Code-Vent/SimpleWirelessProtocol/README.md

 # chaos
 Communication protocol for home appliances using 433MHz transmitters and receivers

-The protocol uses TMR0 to synchronize transmitt and receive The receiver output is connected to the external clock source of TMR0.
+The protocol uses TMR0 to synchronize transmitt and receive.
+The receiver output is connected to the external clock source of TMR0.

 Protocol Algorithm